 Tools for balance

-"Asynchronous First" Technique Before scheduling a meeting, ask yourself: can this be resolved asynchronously?
+"Asynchronous First" technique.
+Before scheduling a meeting, apply a single-question test: can this be resolved asynchronously?
 In most cases, the answer is yes.
-Try written format first, and only if that doesn't work, move to a meeting.
+Written format should be the default; synchronous meetings should be the exception that requires justification.

-"One Touch" Rule Each message should contain all necessary information for making a decision or taking action.
-Instead of "Let's discuss the project," write "We need to decide on database architecture for project X. I'm proposing three options [details].
-Need your input by Friday."
+"One Touch" rule.
+Each message should contain all information necessary for the recipient to make a decision or take action.
+"Let's discuss the project" is not a message with a clear purpose.
+"We need to decide on database architecture for Project X. I'm proposing three options [details].
+Input needed by Friday" is.

-- Daily standups: 15 minutes, three questions (what I did, what I'm planning, what's blocking me), no deep dives
+- Daily standups: 15 minutes, three questions (what I did, what I'm planning, what's blocking me), no deep-dive discussions

-- Planning: clear agenda in advance, all materials studied before meeting, concrete decisions at the end
+- Planning: agenda distributed in advance, all materials reviewed before the meeting, concrete decisions documented at the end

-- Retrospectives: structured format focused on actions, not discussions
+- Retrospectives: structured format focused on actionable next steps, not extended discussion of past events

 Cultural changes

-Availability Agreements Establish clear rules for when people should be available for synchronous communication.
-For example, "core hours" from 10 AM to 2 PM when everyone's online for meetings, and "focus time" in the morning and evening for deep work.
+Availability agreements.
+Define explicit rules about when synchronous availability is expected.
+For example: "core hours" from 10 AM to 2 PM when everyone is available for meetings, and protected focus blocks in the morning and evening for deep work without interruption.

 Measurement and optimization